|

 power-aperture, coherent, X-band phased array, but specialised for

-missile guidance producing a mainlobe of around of 1 degree in width.
+missile guidance producing a mainlobe of ~1 degree in width.

-The TWT based transmitter is rated at 150 kW peak and 10-13
+The TWT based transmitter is rated at 150 kW peak and 10 to 13

 kW average